 Dwight French was attacked in December 2015 when he was leaving his office and jogging to his car.
 He said he felt a bump on the back of his head.
 He turned around and saw an owl fly into a tree and just stare at him.

 "I thought, 'That's weird.
 I just got bumped on the head by an owl," French told the Statesman-Journal.

 He crossed the street and the owl hit him again, but harder this time.
 Then the irate bird came back again and hit him a third time.

 "At the moment it was just really bizarre and kind of scary for a minute," French said.

-Dubbed "Owlcapone" by Salem residents, a dive-bombing bird earned national attention for its aggressive antics early last year.
+Dubbed "Owlcapone" by Salem residents, one dive-bombing bird earned national attention for its aggressive antics in 2015.
 MSNBC's Rachel Maddow picked up the story, suggesting bright yellow "attack owl" warning signs be placed around the city.
 Salem officials liked the idea so much, they installed signs around Bush's Pasture Park where the owl first surfaced.

 Sales of "attack owl" street signs have raised more than $20,000 for local parks, according to Reuters, and a local brewery paid tribute to the bird by naming a pale ale "Hoot Attack."

 "Everybody loves the owl — well, I’m sure those whose heads are clawed up don’t, but everybody else,” Larson said.